ingewortel/2022-listeria-goblets/README.md

 # A model of listeria-goblet cell interaction dynamics

-This repository will contain code and a simulation accompanying the manuscript "Listeria motility increases the efficiency of goblet cell invasion during intestinal infection"
+This repository contains code and a simulation accompanying the manuscript "Listeria motility increases the efficiency of epithelial invasion during intestinal infection"

 ## Online model